Our Desire to Connect

 Meet Terrell (Joie)Lead Designer and Co-Founder of Montie & Joie

 Terrell Sherman was the inspiration for the “Joie'' part of the brand.
 As a rambunctious four-year-old who insisted on being called Cowboy Joe, she refused to go to school without her bolero and cowboy boots to keep her character alive.
 The nickname was given a twist that resembles the French word for joy (joie) and thus the Montie & Joie name was born!

 Terrell and her husband have started, sold, and invested in over 50 companies starting in 1987 with a kitchen and bath design studio: Allmilmo, that expanded into the design and building of over 50 homes.
 They have also invested in businesses spanning real estate in the US and EU, banking (Bank of Houston, Pioneer Bank, and Keystone Bank), the spirits industry (San Luis Spirits, which owns Dripping Springs Vodka and Gin), numerous technology businesses, a medical device company, and a restaurant in Paris named Treize to name a few.

-Terrell comes from a long line of interior designers and has worked with textiles, furniture, and design for the last 30 years.
+Terrell, a third generation interior designer, has worked with textiles, furniture, and design for the last 30 years.
 She also worked with a fashion designer in Houston, designing clothing and running fashion shows in the Houston market.
 She has been working in start-up businesses for 30+ years and has lead teams in many different sectors.